dmanzer2/vorex/_posts/2015-06-08-2015-practitioners-symposium-and-tech-conference-vorex-business-management-for-cpas-and-finance-professionals.md

 ---

 We know Certified Public Accountants (CPAs) are a seriously overworked group of professionals.
-Being in a service-oriented industry is never easy, [but CPAs face extra challenges](http://www.cpapracticeadvisor.com/news/12055950/what-are-the-biggest-accounting-challenges-small-businesses-face) including dealing with complex and highly sensitive data and the need for real-time insight into operations to maximize profitability.<!--more-->
+Being in a service-oriented industry is never easy, [but CPAs face extra challenges](http://www.cpapracticeadvisor.com/news/12055950/what-are-the-biggest-accounting-challenges-small-businesses-face) including dealing with complex and highly sensitive data and the need for real-time insight into operations to maximize profitability.

 Luckily, there’s a simple and affordable solution specifically tailored to CPAs and small to mid-sized businesses (SMBs) – Vorex’s business management and professional services automation (PSA) platform.
 Today, Vorex is sponsoring and exhibiting at the [2015 Practitioners Symposium and TECH+ Conference](http://www.aicpaconferencematerials.com/techpractitioners/?select=conference&amp;conferenceID=13), which unites three leading organizations in the accounting industry.
 Vorex will be showcasing and demoing its multi-purpose platform at booth 211 to show CPAs and financial industry professionals how a well-designed business management platform can change their business, their life and their world.